openbmc/openbmc/poky/documentation/ref-manual/classes.rst

 ``relocatable.bbclass``
 =======================

-The ``relocatable`` class enables relocation of binaries when they are installed into the sysroot.
+The :ref:`relocatable <ref-classes-relocatable>` class enables relocation of binaries when they are installed into the sysroot.

 This class makes use of the :ref:`chrpath <ref-classes-chrpath>` class